Early Indian and Theravada Buddhism: Soteriological Controversy and Diversity

-Dr. Clough teaches a series of introductory courses on certain Asian religions, such as Buddhism and Hinduism, and on religious traditions in certain regions of Asia, such as China, Japan, and the greater Tibetan-Himalayan region.
-He also offers upper division courses on special topics in South and East Asian religions
+Dr. Clough teaches a series of introductory-level courses on religions originating from South Asia/the sub-continent of India, like Buddhism and Hinduism, on religious traditions in certain other regions of Asia, such as China, Japan, and the greater Tibetan-Himalayan region, and on great literary classics from all parts of this largest and most populous continent.
+He also offers upper division courses on special topics in South and East Asian religions.

-Brad Clough writes about the history of doctrines and practices of Buddhism in South Asia, with special focuses in early Indian Buddhism and the ongoing Theravada Buddhist tradition in Sri Lanka.
-He has written extensively on subjects such as Buddhist soteriologies (means of spiritual liberation) and Buddhist meditation.
-He has also published on the religious life of Gandhi.
+Brad Clough has taught about religion for close to 30 years, and writes about the history of doctrines and practices of Buddhism in South Asia, with special focuses in early Indian Buddhism and the ongoing Theravada Buddhist tradition in Sri Lanka.
+He has written extensively on a variety of subjects in this history, including on Buddhist soteriologies (means of spiritual liberation), meditation systems, and monastic practice.
+He has also published on the religious life of Gandhi and interactions between Buddhism and Hinduism, and has contributed to many volumes devoted to understanding the religions of the world in comparative context.
 Dr. Clough has contributed to journals such as The Journal of Asian Studies, History of Religions, Journal of the International Association of Buddhist Studies, and Journal of Vaishnava Studies.
-His current research focuses on typologies of holy persons in Theravada Buddhism.

-Brad Clough began studying religion as an undergraduate at St. Lawrence University.
-He pursued his graduate studies at Columbia University, where he received an M.A. in Religious Studies, an M.Phil in South Asian Religions, and a Ph.D. in Buddhist Studies
+Brad Clough began studying religion as an undergraduate at St. Lawrence University (cum laude with honors).
+He pursued his graduate studies at Columbia University, where he received an M.A. in Religious Studies, an M.Phil in South Asian Religions, and a Ph.D. in Buddhist Studies.

 *co-editor of this volume with Dr. David Blanks

-"Buddhist Intolerance: The Case of Sinhala Buddhist Nationalism," Chilton and Jacob Neusner, eds., Tolerance and Intolerance In the World''s Religions (West Conshohocken, PA: Templeton Foundation Press, 2008).
+“Buddhist Intolerance: The Case of Sinhala Buddhist Nationalism,” Bruce Chilton and Jacob Neusner, eds., Tolerance and Intolerance in the World’s Religions (West Conshohocken, PA: Templeton Foundation Press, 2008).

-"Altruism in Contemporary Buddhism: Thich Nhat Hanh''s Socially Engaged Buddhism," Bruce Chilton and Jacob Neusner, eds., Altruism in the World''s Religions (Washington: Georgetown University Press, 2005).
+“Altruism in Contemporary Buddhism: Thich Nhat Hanh’s Socially Engaged Buddhism,” in Bruce Chilton and Jacob Neusner,eds., Altruism in the World’s Religions (Washington: Georgetown University Press, 2005).